 Hernandez talked with Zuriel, a young man in his 20s who had helped start the Facebook group.
 Zuriel explained there had been a rise in atheism in the Philippines, and the group started to learn more about defending their faith as they were being challenged by their non-religious peers.

 The group comprises of Filipinos from across the country, many of whom have never met each other.

 Still, they built a camaraderie through their shared passion for apologetics and often invited guest speakers to hold virtual workshops and debates.

 Hernandez offered to start a virtual class with a small group of 10–15 people from the online group.
 They began meeting every other week for a total of 15 sessions.
-The last class took place in March 2021.
-Everyone who took the course was given a certificate of completion by Hernandez, which was also signed by the director of evangelism, Leighton Flowers, and the director of the Center for Church Health, Phil Miller.
+Everyone who took the course was given a certificate of completion by Hernandez, which was also signed by Leighton Flowers, director of evangelism and apologetics for Texas Baptists, and Phil Miller, director of the Center for Church Health.

 A year later

 Over a year later, Hernandez has stayed in touch with Zuriel and a few other class members.
 They have all used the classes Hernandez taught to design apologetics courses for churches and believers in their areas.

 One became a pastor and has been teaching apologetics to his congregation.
 Another is doing youth group training sessions around his city.
 They have started two more online apologetics groups to reach even more people.